What to expect?

 • renal stone crusher

-• minimally invasive surgery, laparoscopic as well as robot-assisted surgery
+• minimally invasive surgery, both laparoscopic and robot-assisted

 Most testing can also be performed using local anaesthetic